 In the event that you don’t know whether or not you are eligible, you can ask a Maricopa County, AZ workers’ compensation lawyer to review your case.
 Should you not be eligible, there may be alternative or underinsured programs.
 A lawyer can also review whether negligence or wrongdoing is a factor.
 If this is true, a personal injury claim might be pursued in addition to workers’ compensation benefits.

-If you are an illegal or undocumented worker and have been injured while working, you may be able to recover workers’ compensation.
+If you are an undocumented worker and have been injured while working, you may be able to recover workers’ compensation.
 These benefits are meant to be available for any qualified injured worker.
 Given the sensitive nature of this kind of situation, it is advisable to reach out to a workers’ compensation lawyer in Maricopa County, Arizona, from the Saavedra Law Firm, PLC.

 Time Constraints for Filing for Workers’ Comp